veda-pandya/veda-pandya/README.md

 - Expanding my knowledge in algorithms, system design, and AI integration to create more scalable, efficient solutions.

-Feel free to check out my work, and don’t hesitate to connect if you’re interested in collaborating or connecting!
+Feel free to check out my work, and don’t hesitate to reach out if you’d like to collaborate or simply connect!

 [https://www.linkedin.com/in/veda--pandya/]